jdyen/growmodr/Readme.md

 *****

 ## Usage
-Once growmod has been installed there is one main function to use: `growmod`.
+Once `growmod` has been installed there is one function to fit several different growth models: `growmod`.
 This function has a formula interface (`growmod.formula`) and information about its use can be found by typing `?growmod` in the R console.
 The formula interface has been set up to handle data clustered into blocks and predictor variables relevant to each block, with the syntax `size ~ (age | block / predictor)`.
 An example use-case for this setup is growth curves measured on species, with trait data for each species.
 The model then would be `size ~ (age | species / traits)`, and could be used to predict growth curves for any given species based on its trait values.

+A fitted growth model is a `growmod` object and can be validated using the `validate` function.
+This function can perform cross-validation on a fitted model or can be used to validate a fitted growth model against a holdout data set.

 Mathematical and statistical details of the models in growmod are in: